Source The landscape of agri-food data standards: From ontologies to messages

 RELATED CONTENT :

-The AGROVOC thesaurus – – coordinated by FAO of the UN, and maintained by an international community of experts and institutions active in the area of agriculture and related domains – – is available as an SKOS-XL concept scheme, and is also published as a Linked Data (LD) set composed of 34,000+ concepts available in up to 30 languages.
+The AGROVOC thesaurus – – coordinated by FAO of the UN, and maintained by an international community of experts and institutions active in the area of agriculture and related domains – – is available as an SKOS-XL concept scheme, and is also published as a Linked Open Data (LOD) set composed of 34,000+ concepts available in up to 30 languages.

 By means of LD, AGROVOC is aligned to 18 open datasets related to agriculture.
 The advantage of having a thesaurus like AGROVOC published as LD is that once different Knowledge Organisation Systems are linked, the resources they index are linked as well.